 “The town actually waived all the permit fees because we are doing it through nonprofits to benefit the schools.
 It kind of speaks to the overall project in general — it was all hands in.”

-Leonardi was sold on the fact that WeatherPort’s fabric structures are insulated, virtually weatherproof, and have the durability and strength to handle extreme weather and temperatures.
+Leonardi enjoyed the fact that WeatherPort’s fabric structures are insulated, virtually weatherproof, and durable to withstand extreme weather.

-“That was the biggest requirement because we needed to be able to get the okay from the town of Falmouth and the school.
+“That was the biggest requirement because we needed to be able to get the okay from the town of Falmouth.
 No one was going to be able to come close to what WeatherPort could do in terms of capabilities and price in a short amount of time,” says Leonardi.

 THE ASSEMBLY AND INSTALLATION PROCESS

 The first outdoor classroom structure took around four hours to assemble and install, while the others took consecutively less time.
-Leonardi plans on keeping the structures up year-round since they’ve been utilized for a range of activities outside of the school year, including rotary club, outdoor meetings, parent/teacher meet and greets, and fundraisers where tents were used as staging areas.
+Leonardi plans on keeping the structures up year-round.
+They’ve been utilized for a range of activities outside of the school year, including outdoor meetings, and fundraisers.

 “We haven’t even read how to disassemble them because I’m planning on them staying up.” explains Lenoardi.

-The committee already has the structures set up for the next school year for a full year of use, “for whichever direction the pandemic goes.”
+The committee already has the structures set up for the next school year, “for whichever direction the pandemic goes.”

-Leonardi emphasizes how table and desk arrangements, outdoor whiteboards, and positioning of the infrastructure helps facilitate their curriculum for more well-rounded learning.
+Leonardi emphasizes how desk arrangements, outdoor whiteboards, and positioning of the infrastructure help facilitate the curriculum for more well-rounded learning.